wtsi-npg/npg_seq_pipeline/data/config_files/README.md

 - general_values.ini

-  Settings for the pipeline in general that constrain global behaviour, e.g. how many Irods errors to tolerate before stopping execution
+  Settings for the pipeline in general that constrain global behaviour, e.g. how many iRODS errors to tolerate before stopping execution

 - wr.json

   A configuration file specifically for the WR scheduler.
-WR is used in an Openstack environment so it needs to know what VM flavours it can use.
+WR is used in an OpenStack environment and allows the specification of instance flavour per job type.
+Available flavourts are declared when starting the manager.

 - lsf.ini